ApeWorX/ape/docs/userguides/transactions.md

 ## Estimate Gas Cost

-To estimate the gas cost on a transaction without sending it, use the `estimate_gas_cost()` method from the contract's transaction / call handler:
+To estimate the gas cost on a transaction or call without sending it, use the `estimate_gas_cost()` method from the contract's transaction / call handler:
 (Assume I have a contract instance named `contract_a` that has a method named `methodToCall`)

 ```bash